-- sent by post is taken to be given three days after it is posted - sent by fax, or other electronic means, is taken to be given on the business day after it is sent - community notice boards, social media, local newspaper advertisement or radio broadcasts.
+- sent by post is taken to be given three days after it is posted. - sent by fax, or other electronic means, is taken to be given on the business day after it is sent.

 4.6 Members' resolutions

 The required number of members can propose a resolution by giving notice of it to the corporation.